damien-rivet/JamfKit/README.md

 #### Computer ####

-Represents a Jamf managed computer, contains the general / location / purchasing information about the hardware.
+Represents a computer managed by Jamf, contains the general / location / purchasing information about the hardware.

 #### Computer command ####

 Represents a logical command that can be executed on any hardware element manageg by Jamf.

+#### Computer group ####

+Represents a group of computers managed by Jamf, contains grouping information.

 #### Department ####